 Upgrading from paper mail to virtual mail isn’t as hard as you may think, in fact, it’s a simple procedure that takes a few minutes to get done.
 Weird, huh?

-Let me explain to you the major differences between paper mail and virtual mail so you will know why upgrading is a must.
+Let me explain to you the major differences between snail mail or smail and virtual mail so you will know why upgrading is a must.

 What is virtual mail?

-Virtual mail is for individuals who are seeking a safer mail option, travelers, startups, home-based businesses, or large corporations.
+Virtual mail is for individuals, travelers, startups, home-based businesses, or large corporations, who are seeking a safer mail option.

 Automating your postal mail means you’ll be able to log into your mailbox and handle your mail at any time, from anywhere.